-Once you start looking though, you’ll probably soon realize that there’s a large number of web developers out there who would like to work on your project, with some of them more suitable than others.
+Once you start looking, you’ll probably soon realize that there’s a large number of web developers out there who would like to work on your project, with some of them more suitable than others.

 Local or Remote Hire

-Depending on your preferences, you might prefer to work with someone local, who you can meet up with in person, or perhaps you’re happy hiring someone based outside of your local area, or even in another country, who will work remotely on your project.
+Depending on your preferences, you might want to work with someone local, who you can meet up with in person.
+You might instead be happy hiring someone based outside of your local area or even in another country, who will work remotely on your project.

 Neither option is better than the other, but they do have their pros and cons.
 For example, if working with a local developer is important to you, then you might find your options are limited, depending on where you live.

-The places where you can find web developers that we’ll soon cover in this guide really simplify the process of hiring and working with people from around the world.
+The places where you can find web developers that we’ll soon cover in this guide will simplify the process of hiring and working with people from around the world.

 Work with an Individual or an Agency

 Another hiring decision to make is whether you want to hire an individual directly or go through a web development agency.
-You might have no preference, but again there are pros and cons of each approach.
+You might have no preference, but, again, there are pros and cons to each approach.

-Working with an individual might be more cost-effective as they could be charging lower rates due to their reduced overheads compared to running an agency.
+Working with an individual might be more cost-effective, as they may charge lower rates due to reduced overhead compared to running an agency.
 Also, if you choose to hire an individual web developer, you would be in contact with them directly, reducing the chain of communication, and hopefully making it easier to get your message across.

-Alternatively, while working through an agency might be more expensive, you will have more resources at your disposal.
+On the other hand, while working through an agency might be more expensive, you'll have more resources at your disposal.
 For example, if the original developer assigned to your project becomes unavailable, the agency should be able to hand the project over to another member of their team.

-Furthermore, agencies often have a member of staff whose role is liaising with clients and then communicating the client’s requirements to their development team.
-While this does increase the chain of command, some independent developers might not be the best communicators.
+Furthermore, agencies often have a member of staff whose role is liaising with clients and then communicating the client’s requirements to the development team.
+While this does increase the chain of command, it can be beneficial, as some independent developers might not be the best communicators.

-A middle option, if you just want to have a few small development tasks completed on your website, would be to sign up to a WordPress website maintenance service.
-For a monthly fee, you’ll be able to request small jobs to be carried out by their teams of developers.
+A middle option, should you just want to have a few small development tasks completed on your website, would be to sign up to a WordPress website maintenance service.
+For a monthly fee, you’ll be able to request small jobs be carried out by their teams of developers.

 Ask for References and Check Portfolios